tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 So I filed a bug.
 I was looking at the *Attributes* section of the log side panel, and tags are in the *Tags* section.
 They'd been applied the whole time.
 Five days later I closed it with a comment that amounts to "oh, this already works, I was looking at the wrong panel."

-The bug wasn't real, but the confusion was.
-Datadog splits log metadata into two things that look identical when you're new to it.
+Datadog does make this easy to get wrong, because it splits log metadata into two things that look identical when you're new to it.

 Tags are infrastructure-level metadata: `dd_tags`, the ECS metadata from `enable-ecs-log-metadata`, `service`, `source`, `env`.
 They share a namespace with your metrics and traces, which is what lets you pivot from a log to a dashboard.
 You query them bare, like `env:prod`.

 Attributes are the parsed contents of your JSON log body, whatever your logger emitted.
 You query them with an `@` prefix, like `@env:prod`.

-A working config looks broken if you're reading the wrong panel.
 Ten minutes of poking at the log panel would have saved me the ticket.

 ## Breakage #2: every log is INFO